Towards Atoms of Large Language Models: Atom Theory

-However, since the training objective depends on representations solely through Softmax probabilities, \(\pmb{h}^L\) is identifiable only up to an invertible linear transform \(A\).
-By the linearity of matrix multiplication and the residual-stream architecture, this invariance propagates to all hidden states and any decomposed atoms \(\pmb{d}\), which are likewise determined only up to transform \(A\).
+Since the training objective of language models depends on representations solely through Softmax probabilities, different pairs \((\bm W_U, \bm h^L)\) under \eqref{equation:Reparameterization} are observationally indistinguishable, producing exactly the same outputs for all inputs.
+Thus, even for a trained checkpoint, such reparameterizations leave the model’s input–output behavior unchanged, so \(\bm h^L\) is identifiable only up to an invertible linear transformation \(\bm A\) in principle.
+Due to the residual-stream architecture and linearity of matrix multiplication, this invariance propagates to all hidden representations and their representational units \(\bm d_j\), which are likewise identifiable only up to \(\bm A\).

-Under the Euclidean inner product, \(\langle \pmb{d}_i, \pmb{d}_j \rangle \neq \langle A\pmb{d}_i, A\pmb{d}_j \rangle\), where \(\langle \cdot, \cdot \rangle\) denotes the standard inner product.
-Hence algebraic operations based on this inner product need not reflect the true geometry of language-model representations.
-In activations of language models, the Euclidean inner product causes \textbf{\textit{representation shifting}}, with the angle-distribution centroid deviating markedly from \(90^\circ\) (Figure~\ref{fig:Representations_Shifting}), a pattern observed across all layers of language model families such as GPT, Pythia, Llama, and Gemma.
-By contrast, atomic inner product, which introduced later, corrects representation shifting, keeping the centroid near \(90^\circ\) (Figure~\ref{fig:Representations_Using_Right_Inner_Product}).
-Full details and results appear in Appendix~\ref{appendix:Representations_Shifting}.
+Crucially, the Euclidean inner product is not invariant under reparameterization \eqref{equation:Reparameterization}: \(\langle \bm{d}_i,\! \bm{d}_j \rangle\! \neq\! \langle \bm A\bm{d}_i,\! \bm A\bm{d}_j \rangle\).
+Therefore, the Euclidean geometric relations (e.g., angles and orthogonality) between $\bm d_i$ and $\bm d_j$ depend on the chosen parameterization, thus the Euclidean inner product does not provide a canonical geometry for language-model representations.